Forgery, Abolition of Punishment of Death Act 1832: Provisions

 Section 1 of the act abolished the death penalty for all offences of forgery.

-Section 2 of the act provided that this abolition did not extent to punishments for forging or altering wills and certain powers of attorney.
+But section 2 of the act provided that this abolition did not extent to punishments for forging or altering wills and certain powers of attorney.

 Section 3 of the act provided that it is sufficient to describe a forgery in an indictment and that indictments did not need to include a copy of the forged document.